Franco-Diaz-Licham/DatingApp/README.md

 * **Matches:** Receive and like other users.
 * **Real-time Chat:** Connect with matches through a dynamic chat interface.
 * **Responsive Interface:** Enjoy a seamless experience on any device.
+* **CI/CD**: full app lifecycle from development to deployment into Azure Container Apps.

 # Technology Stack
 * **Backend**: